Do bees with propolis achieve the effect of functional clothing?

 The consequences of fiber saturation of the wood for the tree hive ceiling

 The explanation of the term “fiber saturation” is wrong.
 Fiber saturation does not mean that all pores and channels are filled with liquid water.
 It is the maximum wood moisture that is achieved by means of sorption when the relative humidity is at 100%.
 There is (almost) no free water in case of fiber saturation yet as it is largely bound chemically and physically.
 As well as the explanation of the term, the conclusion that sorption (or water vapor diffusion respectively) can cause 90% of the surface of the tree hive ceiling to be made up of water is wrong.

 Surface diffusion and its part in water transportation

 The following statement from the article is greatly exaggerated: “Even at partial fiber saturation a part of the water would get back into the interior against the water vapor pressure because the relative humidity is usually lower there.”

 This refers to the surface diffusion, it describes movements of wafer-thin film of sorbed water on the pore walls.
 In some cases, water vapor diffusion also causes water transportation in opposite directions, which does not depend on the temperature, but exclusively on the difference between the levels of relative humidity.
 The amounts of water are minute and practically irrelevant in building physics.
 Especially in the case of the tree hive I consider them to be marginal and negligible because of the high wall thickness.

-Torben Schiffer compares the effect of the propolis layer with functional clothing
+Comparison of propolis of bees with functional clothing

 A core assumption of the article is that the propolis layer applied by bees retains liquid water but allows water vapor to permeate.
 It is explained with the holes in the propolis.
 The article only delivers evidence for the presence of the holes by means of electron microscopic images.
 Experiments/results on water vapor permeability are not presented.